It’s Now Official: Stonington Wins

 Since I lifted all that from their website, I might as well take a cool picture too, showing the old airport’s still-visible runways:

 While Damian flitted in and out the glass doors to the patio (it’s safe, trust me), I ordered a couple glasses of wine.
-Note: They use giant Mac G5’s here as a cash register.
-I like that.
-Anyway, I got a glass of their Sauvignon Blanc and though it was a little young, it was really pretty darn good.
+I got a glass of their Sauvignon Blanc and though it was a little young, it was really pretty darn good.
 (Hoang and I usually buy relatively cheap Sauv Blancs to have around the house.)

 I had never heard of CT grown sauvignon blanc grapes, but was assured that theirs were indeed grown right out the window.
 In fact, the guy (the owner?) expressed shock that no other locals were growing the grapes.
 I enjoyed his naïve nature and his general pleasantness.
 I can’t remember, but I think Hoang had their Cab Franc.

 The vineyard also offers Cabernet Rose, Merlot and Chardonnay which we didn’t try.
 Of course, you can get a tasting for eight bucks (on the high side for tastings, but it appeared that they had rather heavy pours, which scores more points for these guys.)